-\subsection{Main contributions}
+\subsection{Main~Contributions}

-To answer this scientific question, our paper proposes three major contributions.
-First, in order to define the psycho-physical task, we will build a large dataset of images based on {\sc ImageNet}~\citep{Russakovsky2015}.
-It is defined by selecting labels according to a large semantic graph of English words: {\sc WordNet}~\citep{Fellbaum1998} (see Figure~\ref{fig:wordnet}).
-As a control task, we will also define an independent task, which consists in detecting the presence of any artifact in the image (see Figure~\ref{fig:figure_1} (B)).
-Second, we will re-train an existing CNN on these tasks and compare its performances with experimental data.
-This will allow us to test the robustness of our networks against several geometric transformations and to compare their accuracy with those observed in the physiological data.
-Moreover, we will compare the accuracy for both tasks, individually or jointly.
-Third, we will test different levels of complexity of such models by performing a gradual removal of layers from the original network.
-Such an experiment will quantify whether low level features may be sufficient to categorize animals~\citep{Perrinet2015} and also whether this is accompanied by a decrease in the invariance to geometrical deformations.
-Finally, we will discuss how this work can be beneficial for the design of physiological experiments and in the design of new architectures for computer vision.
+What distinguishes an image with an animal from an image without an animal?
+To answer this scientific question, our work proposes three major contributions.
+First, to~define the psychophysical task, we built a script to build large, arbitrary datasets of images based on {\sc ImageNet}~\citep{Russakovsky2015}.
+It was defined by selecting labels according to a large semantic graph of English words: {\sc WordNet}~\citep{Fellbaum1998} (see Figure~\ref{fig:wordnet}).
+According to our scientific question, we first defined our task as the categorization of an animal in an image.
+As~a control, we also defined an independent task consisting of detecting the presence of any artifact in the image (see Figure~\ref{fig:figure_1}c,d).
+Second, we re-trained the existing {\sc Vgg 16} model on these tasks and compared its performance with experimental data.
+This allowed us to test the robustness of our networks to different geometric transformations and to compare their accuracy with that observed in the physiological data.
+In~addition, we compared the accuracy for both tasks, individually and jointly.
+Third, we tested different levels of complexity of such models by performing a gradual removal of layers from the original network.
+This experiment quantified whether low-level features could be sufficient to categorize animals~\citep{Perrinet2015} (although it is known that the global image statistics~\citep{Drewes2005} or the spatial frequency envelope is not sufficient to categorize images~\citep{Wichmann2010}) and whether this could be accompanied by a decrease in invariance to geometric deformations.
+Finally, we discuss how this work can be useful in the design of future physiological experiments and in the design of novel computer vision architectures.